Dheeraj-Bhaskaruni/ML_AI_engineer_path/README.md

       - Regression: Regression is used to predict outputs that are continuous.
 The outputs are quantities that can be flexibly determined based on the inputs of the model rather than being confined to a set of possible labels.
       - Classification : Classification is used to predict a discrete label.
 The outputs fall under a finite set of possible outcomes.\
         - Classification types : Binary Classification, Multi-class classification
+    - Linear Regression
+      - Linear Regression
+      - Introduction to Linear Regression
+      - Points and Lines
+      - Loss
+      - Minimizing Loss
+      - Gradient Descent for Intercept
+      - Gradient Descent for Slope
+      - Put it Together
+      - Convergence
+      - Learning Rate
+      - Put it Together II
+      - Use Your Functions on Real Data
+      - Scikit-Learn
+    - Project: Honey Production
+    - Multiple Linear Regression
     -